yakivyusin/YetAnotherConsoleTables/README.md

 Instructs the library to ignore marked public field or property.
 ### TableMemberConverterAttribute
 Instructs the library to use the specified `TableMemberConverter` when converting the member to string.
 You can create own TableMemberConverter by inheriting `TableMemberConverter` or `TableMemberConverter<T>`.
+### TableMemberOrderAttribute
+Sets the order of the member in the table.
+First, will be output members with this attribute in ascending order, second, other members.
+### TableDefaultValueAttribute
+Defines default string value that will be used if member value is null or your custom converter return null.
 ```
 using YetAnotherConsoleTables.Attributes;